rwpeterson/tagger/tagtools/doc/format.md

-# Binary tags format
+# The `.tags.zst` format

-## tl;dr

-We store tags on-disk using a schema implemented by [Cap'n Proto][c], additionally compressed with [Zstandard][z].
+We store tags on-disk using a schema implemented by [Cap'n Proto][c] (the "`.tags`" part), additionally compressed with [Zstandard][z] (the "`.zst`" part).
+This document describes the format in detail, gives some rationale for its design choices, and presents some benchmarks against other candidate formats.

-These files consistently use the `.tags` extension, and reference implementations of tools to work with them are in the tagtools-rs repository.
+These files consistently use the `.tags.zst` extension, and reference implementations of tools to work with them are in the `tagtools` crate.
+The `.capnp` files that define the schema are in the `tagger_capnp` crate.

-You can generate code to use them with any supported language: all you need is the `tags.capnp` file.
+You can generate code to work with the format with any supported language: all you need is the `tags.capnp` file.
 We use the default unpacked serialization, and compress this further with Zstandard.
-You can use either your language's bindings to Zstandard, or decompress tags yourself before deserializing.
+You can use your preferred language's bindings to Zstandard, or decompress tags yourself with the `zstd` system utility before deserializing.

 If your language does not have Cap'n Proto support, `capnc` can tell you the bit layout of the message format, allowing you to write a parser